-New super rules passed in last year’s budget called “catch-up” concessional contributions come into effect from 1 July 2018.
+New super rules passed called “catch-up” concessional contributions came into effect from 1 July 2018.

 These changes will allow people to get more into Superannuation and boost their nest egg.
 They can also provide significant tax and retirement planning advantages.

 The information provided here is general in nature, has not taken your personal circumstances into account and must not be used as the basis for making a decision on your super contribution strategies.
 This is a complex area and you MUST seek independent financial advice.

 How do Catch-Up Concessional Contributions work?

 - Normally the concessional or “before tax” contribution cap or limit for superannuation is $25,000 per annum.
 This is the amount of money a person can contribute to super “before tax” and it includes the 9.5% Super Guarantee that all employers must pay and any salary sacrifice or personal contributions you make to super.

 - “Catch Up” Concessional Contributions will allow people to carry forward any unused balance of the $25,000 limit for up to five years.

 - The next financial year in 2019-20 is the first year you can access your unused concessional contribution limit from 2018-19.

 - This concession is not available if your total superannuation balance at the end of June 30 of the financial year prior to the year of contribution is above$500,000.